zencart/documentation/content/user/upgrading/multiple_php_versions.md

 You now have a subdomain of `test.YOURSITE.com` ready to be set up.

 ## Setting the PHP for the Subdomain
-If your cPanel does NOT have a Software Section with a selection of MultiPhP Manager, you may need your host’s help on this step.
+If your cPanel does NOT have a Software Section with a selection of MultiPHP Manager, you may need your host’s help on this step.

-If you don’t have MultiPhP Manager, ask your host to set the PHP for the `test.YOURSITE.com` folder that you created.
+If you don’t have MultiPHP Manager, ask your host to set the PHP for the `test.YOURSITE.com` folder that you created.

 If you do have MultiPHP Manager, go to the Software Section in the cPanel and open MultiPHP Manager.
 Set the PHP version appropriately.